New Hampshire

 B. Occupational licensing

-On July 2, 2018, New Hampshire approved amendments N.H.
+On July 2, 2018, New Hampshire approved amendments to N.H.
 Rev. Stat.
-Ann. § 332-G authorizing individuals to seek a preliminary assessment, from any state agency issuing occupational and professional licenses, as to whether their criminal record will disqualify them from licensure.
-See SB 589, https://www.gencourt.state.nh.us/bill_status/billText.aspx?sy=2018&id=1942&txtFormat=html.3.
-Section 332-G:13 (“Petition for Review of a Criminal Record”) is premised on the idea that “the right of an individual to pursue an occupation is a fundamental right.”
-It provides that an individual with a criminal record “may petition a board or commission at any time, including before obtaining any required education or training, for a determination of whether the individual’s criminal record will disqualify the individual from obtaining state recognition.”
-The petition “may include additional information about the individual’s current circumstances, including the time since the offense, completion of the criminal sentence, other evidence of rehabilitation, testimonials, employment history, and employment aspirations.”
+Ann. § 332-G, one of which created § 332-G:13, authorizing individuals to seek a preliminary assessment, from any state agency issuing occupational and professional licenses, as to whether their criminal record will disqualify them from licensure.
+See SB 589. § 332-G:13 (“Petition for Review of a Criminal Record”) was premised on the idea that “the right of an individual to pursue an occupation is a fundamental right.”
+5. In 2023, SB 107 repealed this section and incorporated it into § 332-G:10, along with procedures for reviewing conviction records.
+An individual with a criminal record “may petition a board or commission at any time, including before obtaining any required education or training, for a determination of whether the individual’s criminal record will disqualify the individual from obtaining state recognition.” § 332-G:10(II).

-In the event of a negative determination, the individual may appeal the board’s determination through the administrative procedure act.
-The individual may submit a new petition to the board or commission at any time after 2 years following a final judgment on the initial petition.
-The board may rescind its determination at any time if the individual is convicted of an additional offense that the board determines meets the criteria for initial disqualification.
-The board may charge a fee to recoup its costs not to exceed $100 for each petition.
+In the event of a negative determination, the individual may appeal the board’s determination through the administrative procedure act. § 332-G:10(V).
+The individual may submit a new petition to the board or commission at any time after 2 years following a final judgment on the initial petition. § 332-G:10(VI).
+The board or commission may rescind its determination at any time if the individual is convicted of an additional offense that the board determines meets the criteria for initial disqualification. § 332-G:10(VII).
+The board may charge a fee to recoup its costs not to exceed $100 for each petition. § 332-G:10(VIII).

-Annual reporting requirement: The state office of professional licensure and certification shall establish an annual reporting requirement of the (a) number of applicants petitioning each board (or commission), (b) the numbers of each board’s approvals and denials, (c) the type of offenses for which each board approved or denied the petitions, and (d) other data the office determines.
-The office will compile and publish annually a report on a searchable public website.
+Annual reporting requirement: The state office of professional licensure and certification shall establish an annual reporting requirement of the (a) number of applicants petitioning each board or commission, (b) the numbers of each board or commission’s approvals and denials for petition, (c) the type of offenses for which each board or commission approved or denied the petitions, and (d) other data the office determines.
+The office will compile and publish annually a report on a searchable public website. § 332-G:10(IX).

 As noted in Part II, N.H.
 Rev. Stat.
 Ann. § 651:5(X)(f) limits questions from employers and licensing boards about annulled convictions.